epfl-ada/ada-2024-project-sar/README.md

-**Title: Left in the shadows: Women’s Fight for Their Share of the Spotlight**
+## Left in the shadows: Women’s Fight for Their Share of the Spotlight

 **Abstract:**